The 6 best toys for indoor cats – tested by our fussy and unbiased felines

 How do you keep an indoor cat entertained?

-If you have an indoor cat, you might find it difficult to find new ways to keep them stimulated.
+If you have an indoor cat, you might find it difficult to come up with new ways to keep them stimulated.
 We asked Dr. Rebecca MacMillan, an expert vet, for her top tips:

 1. Give them a scratching post